rngtang/Telephone-Assistant/README.md

 1. Azure AI Speech: used for speech-to-text and text-to-speech interaction
 2. OpenAI Assistants: used to generate answers to questions

-To learn more about the creation/use process of these technologies, go down to Part 1 and Part 2 respectively (after Getting Started).
+To learn more about the creation/use process of these technologies, go down to "Part 1" and "Part 2" respectively (after Getting Started).

 ## Getting Started